aptech/gauss-textbook-examples/greene-econometrics/docs/least-squares-regression.rst

 Step One: Loading data
 ++++++++++++++++++++++++++
-To start, load the relevant variables from the dataset using the :func:`loadd` and a `formula string <https://www.aptech.com/resources/tutorials/loading-variables-from-a-file/>`_.
+To start, load the relevant variables from the dataset using :func:`loadd` and a `formula string <https://www.aptech.com/resources/tutorials/loading-variables-from-a-file/>`_.

-To both replicate the Table 3.1 and compute the regression coefficients manually we will load the following variables:
+To replicate Table 3.1 and compute the regression coefficients manually we will load the following variables:

 * Constant
 * Trend